Coronavirus – if you enter the UK from abroad

 Before you arrive, you must fill in a form on GOV.UK called the Passenger Locator form.

-After you arrive, you might also have to stay inside for 14 days at the address you put on the form.
+After you arrive, you will also have to stay inside for 10 days at the address you put on the form.
 This is called 'self-isolating' or 'quarantine'.

 Some people don't have to follow these rules.
 Check if you're exempt on the Scottish government website.